 - Avoid burning wet material as this usually generates more smoke

-- Respond positively to any complaints from your neighbours
+- Respond positively to any complaints from neighbours

-Failure to comply with an abatement notice is an offence which can carry a maximum fine of £5,000.
+Failure to comply with the abatement notice is an offence carrying a maximum fine of £5,000.